Last updated 14 November 2024

 - Establish a new fund for local authorities to apply to in order to bring empty homes and potential empty homes back into residential use and convert suitable empty commercial properties in town centres.

-The Scottish Government has also said that it intends to introduce legislation later this parliamentary term to reform compulsory purchase order legislation.
-It will also consider the introduction of compulsory sales orders and how to ensure that those would be compatible with the European Convention on Human Rights.
+The Scottish Government has also previously said it will consider the introduction of compulsory sales orders.
 Such orders would enable councils to require that homes that had been empty for an undue period be sold by public auction to the highest bidder.

 The problem of empty homes exists in the other UK nations and there are some similar policy approaches along with some differences.